-From hating being able to memorize formulae and notes and choosing Computer Science in 1993, to topping the Fortune magazine in its annual “40 Under 40” list of business leaders, in September 2013, there is one person who has loved taking risks and solving problems, though calculatingly.
-She is one of only 20 women running a Fortune 500 company.
+From hating to memorize formulae and notes, choosing Computer Science in 1993, topping the Fortune magazine in its annual “40 Under 40” list of business leaders in 2013, becoming the CEO of Yahoo! in 2012, failing measurably to turn the table for Yahoo! and to finally resigning from the post after Verizon completes the acquisition of troubled Yahoo! in 2017, there is one person who has loved taking risks and solving problems, though calculatingly.
 And it’s her birthday today.
-You are right!
-The new CEO of Yahoo!
-Inc. (NASDAQ:YHOO) – Marissa Mayer.

 Her love for thinking of a different problem every day in a new and interesting way made her choose computer programming over medicine and the fact that it was not based on a formula or a recipe and it could not be easily memorized make her decision convincing enough for the shift.